Free Consultation · Available 24/7 331-INJURED Text Us Any Time

 Is Removing a Speed Governor Illegal?

-Tampering with or removing a speed governor is illegal when regulations require its use.
-Even where it is not explicitly prohibited, altering safety equipment can be strong evidence of negligence in the event of a crash.
+Tampering with a speed governor is illegal if regulations require it.
+Even without a ban, altering safety equipment can show negligence after a crash.

 Contact Marker Law